-Homemade BBQ mop sauce is brushed onto your meat during a low and slow cook on the grill.
-The tangy, spiced mixture enhances the flavor and keeps your meat from drying out.
+Homemade BBQ mop sauce is brushed onto your meat during a low and slow cook on the grill, or smoker.
+The tangy, spiced mixture enhances the flavor, and keeps your meat from drying out.

 So what is mop sauce?

 While you use it for barbecue, it is not your traditional BBQ sauce.
 Mop sauce is very thin and has an almost water-like consistency.
 You use it to cook meat on low, for longer periods of time, or for smoking meats.

 Mop sauce is most commonly vinegar based because it helps to increase the tenderness of the meat.
 Other liquids used are beer, Worcestershire sauce, or fruit juice help to enhance the flavor.

 This easy, homemade BBQ mop sauce recipe lets you cook like a true pitmaster.